pcmlab/AF_ablation_DT/README.md

 ```
 ## Improvements over previous works

-We utilised a previously proposed generation architecture \citep{Zolotarev_CinC} which was the first to our knowledge implementation of the diffusion model for fibrosis generation.
+We utilised a previously proposed [generation architecture](https://github.com/pcmlab/cinc23_qmul) which was the first to our knowledge implementation of the diffusion model for fibrosis generation.
 However, the number of cases there was limited to 100, we did not perform Shannon entropy analysis and we aimed to predict only PVI ablation outcomes by calculating only the dominant frequency feature maps.
-More recently we have developed a deep learning pipeline with a multi-modal fusion of feature maps from AF simulation before any ablation to predict the outcomes of various types of ablation strategies \citep{zolotarev2024predicting}.
+More recently we have developed a deep learning pipeline with a multi-modal fusion of feature maps from AF simulation before any ablation to predict the outcomes of various types of ablation strategies [MIDL pipeline](https://github.com/pcmlab/AF_ablation_DT/tree/midl).
 Our current work combines the best approaches of these two works with key improvements as follows:

 * We have changed the deep learning pipeline to predict ablation outcomes for all ablation strategies at once (binary classification for four ablation strategies together rather than for each one separately).
 * We have tested a new convolutional neural network (ConvNeXt) and a new multi-modal fusion (FOAA) block.
 * We have separated 1000 bi-atrial meshes and fibrosis distributions into training, validation and testing sets to avoid data leakage.